vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 Let us repeat the same query but this time using the faster approximate version.
-When there is a HNSW index on the tensor the default behavior is to use approximate:true so we remove the approximation flag.
+When there is a HNSW index on the tensor, the default behavior is to use approximate:true, so we remove the approximation flag.

 ```python